RyanBGoebel/ButterflyImagesClassification/README.md

-# Identify Butterfly Species From Photos
+# Identifying Butterfly Species From Photos

 **Project description:** Homework Assignment for EAI 6010 – Applications of Artificial Intelligence